Toyota Camry (XV30): Design and development

 Two engines were available, an all-new 2.4-liter 2AZ-FE VVT-i I4 engine and a carry over 3.0-liter 1MZ-FE V6 engine.
 Both engines in the United States were ULEV certified.
 Any model could be equipped with a V6 or a 4-speed automatic transmission, although the manual transmission was not available on V6 models outside of Australia and New Zealand.
 The Camry's front suspension used MacPherson struts mounted to a front sub-frame while the rear suspension used a dual link setup also mounted to its own rear sub-frame.

 For safety ABS, Vehicle Stability Control, front and rear head side curtain airbags, and front seat-mounted torso side airbags were optional.
 The Insurance Institute for Highway Safety (IIHS) rated the Camry Good overall in their frontal offset crash test.
 In their side impact test a Good overall rating was given to models equipped with side airbags, while models without side airbags were given a Poor overall rating.

+In North America, model year 2002–2006 Toyota Camry models equipped with side and curtain airbags have the number 0 in position 7 of the VIN as part of the Vehicle Description Section (VDS).